Sakshamwane/News-App---Android-Project/README.md

 # News-App---Android-Project
 This is an android app developed using kotlin programming language for backend and XML markup langauge for frontend.
 The news data is fetched using an API called NewsAPI.org.
+This app displays News headlines, and complete news articles from sources like:
+Times of India, NDTV news, CNBC news, etc
 Concepts learned while developing this application.
 1. Languages: Java, kotlin, XML.
 2. RestAPI.